IronBox/abexpress-debugtool/README.md

 ## Automated Checks
-The configuration checker tool
+The configuration checker tool checks for the following common issues.

 ### `Product key is valid`
 This check analyzes the configured product key from the registry to ensure that is a valid key.
 If a key has not been entered via the administrator Configuration tool or has been tampered with directly in the registry, this check will fail.

 #### How to fix
-Use the Admin Configuration Tool to enter a valid product key.
+Use the administrator configuration tool to enter a valid product key.
 You can obtain a key by signing into [www.abproportal.com](https://www.abproportal.com).

 ### `Workstation name is configured`
 Each AB Express requires a workstation name.
 It can be anything, such as the name of the computer (recommended).
 This is entered in using the administrator configuration tool.

 #### How to fix
-Use the Admin Configuration Tool to enter a valid workstation name key.
+Use the administrator configuration tool to enter a valid workstation name.

 #### `Center name is configured`
 AB Express requires a center name to be configured.
-This should be the
+This should be the name of the health care provider, such as "UCLA

+#### How to fix
+Use the administrator configuration tool to enter a center name.

+#### `Windows service installed`
+This check verifies that the AB Express Windows service is installed on the system.

+#### How to fix
+Install or re-install AB Express

+#### `Windows service is running`
+This check verifies that the AB Express Windows service is installed on the system and running.

+#### How to fix
+There are a few ways to restart the Windows service (note that administrator privileges is required for all fix methods):

+__Method 1 (Windows UI, Recommended)__
+1. Press the Windows key
+2. Run "services.msc".
+3. Right click on the service named **AB Express Client Service** and click Start

+__Method 2 (Command prompt, advanced)__
+1. Open a command prompt
+2. Enter the following command to start the AB Express service `sc start abexpressclient`